The Property ‘Goldilocks Zone’: Why the Middle Market Wins on Stability

 1. The High End ($1.1m+): The "Boom and Bust" Zone

-The red line in our data represents properties valued above $1.1 million.
-This sector acts as a market amplifier.
+The high-end sector acts as a market amplifier.

 2. The Low End (<$224k): The Counter-Cyclical Zone

-The yellow line represents the budget market.
-Historically, this tier moves inversely to the luxury market.
+The budget market moves inversely to the luxury market.

 3. The Middle Band ($224k – $1.1m): The Goldilocks Zone

-The teal line represents the core of the Australian market.
-What is most striking about this line is not its height, but its flatness.
+What is most striking about this tier is not its height, but its flatness.

 Why "Boring" is Good for Investors